jordynricard/jordynricard.github.io/_pages/about.md

 **About Me**

-I am a third-year doctoral student in clinical psychology at Yale University and a clinical psychology intern at the Transitions Clinic in New Haven, a primary care clinic based at the New Haven Primary Care Consortium that serves individuals recently released from prison and jail who are living with chronic health conditions.
+I am a fourth-year doctoral student in clinical psychology at Yale University and a clinical psychology intern at the Transitions Clinic in New Haven, a primary care clinic based at the New Haven Primary Care Consortium that serves individuals recently released from prison and jail who are living with chronic health conditions.
 In this role, I provide evidence-based psychotherapy to formerly incarcerated adults navigating co-occurring medical and psychological challenges.

 **Research Interests**